 GQLDESCRIBE NODE TYPE Person DESCRIBE EDGE TYPE Follows -- DESC is a shorthand for DESCRIBE DESC NODE TYPE Person DESC EDGE TYPE Follows

-Each type provides the following metadata:
+Each row provides the following metadata:

 | Field | Description |